stepaola/tech-gender-gap/README.md

 * [Django Girls](https://djangogirls.org/)
 * [PyLadies](http://www.pyladies.com)

+###Learn to code
+* [Hackbright Academy](https://hackbrightacademy.com/): A software engineering school for women founded in San Francisco in 2012.
+The academy graduates more female engineers than Stanford and UC Berkeley each year.

 #Contributing
 I would love this list to be collaborative, so your contribution is pretty welcome!
 You can do so by [sending a pull request](https://help.github.com/articles/creating-a-pull-request/)